safing/web/_podcasts/2021-02-02-the-giants-new-face.md

 # ⚠️ ALWAYS follow this format: "#001 - Some sweet title"
 # when displaying only the episode number or the title this has to be constant
 # -> view cast.html
-title: "#027 - The Giant's New Makeup"
+title: "#027 - The Giant's New Face"
 keywords: privacy portmaster design
 date: 2021-02-02
 tags: